Cardiac Sarcoidosis

 Scheduling Your Cardiac Sarcoidosis Treatment Appointment

 Although cardiac sarcoidosis cannot be cured, Dr. Beshai offers several solutions to managing the condition and preventing its progression.
-If you experience symptoms of cardiac sarcoidosis or believe you could be at risk for the disease, contact our office and schedule your appointment at the Heart Rhythm Institute of Arizona.
+If you experience symptoms of cardiac sarcoidosis or believe you could be at risk for the disease and want to know more about your treatment options, please call our office at 480-634-4449 or fill out our online form and schedule your appointment at the Heart Rhythm Institute of Arizona.

 The Heart Institute of Arizona has a wide array of services that come with our premium care.
 From in-office dianostics and treatable conditions, to hospital based procedures, we’ve got your heart covered.